akbolaji-04/UI-UX-Portfolio/Final-Year-Project-UI/README.md

 # 🎓 Final Year Project - UI/UX Design

 ## 📌 Project Overview
-This is the **UI/UX design** for my final year project, which focuses on [briefly describe your project topic].
+This is the UI/UX design and development for my final year project, which is still in progress.
+The project focuses on designing an intuitive and user-friendly interface for [TechQuest APP].

+The UI/UX design was created using Figma, prioritizing modern aesthetics, accessibility, and functionality to ensure a seamless user experience.
+The design includes structured navigation, a clean layout, and interactive elements to enhance usability.

+For development, the project is being built using HTML, CSS, and JavaScript, with a structured codebase to bring the design to life.
 It is designed to be **user-friendly, responsive, and visually appealing**, ensuring seamless interaction.

 ## 🎨 Design Details